Todos los términos clave y definiciones del Reglamento (UE) 2025/40 — su guía de referencia para la terminología de cumplimiento de envases de la UE.

 Referencia del Artículo Article 10 + Annex IV

 Packaging and Packaging Waste Regulation (EU) 2025/40.
 The comprehensive EU regulation governing packaging design, labelling, recycled content and producer responsibility.
-Entered into force on 12 February 2025; general application from 12 August 2026, with progressive deadlines through 2040.
+Entered into force on 11 February 2025 — the twentieth day after publication in the Official Journal on 22 January 2025 — with general application from 12 August 2026 and progressive deadlines through 2040.
+Not to be confused with the repealed Directive 94/62/EC, which it replaces, or with the Single-Use Plastics Directive 2019/904, which remains in force alongside it.

 Referencia del Artículo Regulation (EU) 2025/40